geocortex/dev-center/CONTRIBUTING.md

 The following guidelines apply to adding screenshots of the products, usually for example or demo purposes.
 All other images will be treated on a case by case basis, but should still be processed through [Tiny PNG](https://tinypng.com/).

-#### Geocortex Web
+#### VertiGIS Studio Web

-Geocortex Web screenshots should be taken at a certain window size for consistency.
+VertiGIS Studio Web screenshots should be taken at a certain window size for consistency.
 This can be easily achieved using the chrome developer tools.

-1. Open the Geocortex Web page you want to screenshot.
+1. Open the VertiGIS Studio Web page you want to screenshot.
 2. Open the dev tools.
 3. Go to settings / devices
 4. [Add a custom device](https://developers.google.com/web/tools/chrome-devtools/device-mode#custom) with the following settings: